 - This function fully supports text BLOBs of any length and character set. - If str is a BLOB, the result is a BLOB.
-Otherwise, the result is a VARCHAR(32765) in versions 2.1-2.1.3, and a VARCHAR(endlen) in versions 2.1.4 and up. - If padstr is given and equals '' (empty string), no padding takes place. - If endlen is less than the current string length, the string is truncated to endlen, even if padstr is the empty string.
+Otherwise, the result is a VARCHAR(endlen). - If padstr is given and equals '' (empty string), no padding takes place. - If endlen is less than the current string length, the string is truncated to endlen, even if padstr is the empty string.